Benefits of Muscular Strength

 4. Strength endurance:

-This refers to how many reps you can do with a given load before fatigue set in.
-For example, if you were capable of doing 10 chin-ups with 30 lbs (14 kg) hanging from your waist, but only 2 reps with 60 lbs (27 kg), then your relative strength endurance would be much lower at 30 lbs than it is at 60 lbs.
+This refers to how many reps you can do with a given load before fatigue sets in.
+For example, if you would do chin-ups with 30 lbs (14 kg) hanging from your waist but only reps with 60 lbs (27 kg), then your relative strength endurance would be much lower at 30 lbs than i0 lbs.

 5. Coordinated strength :

-According to the late sports scientist Mel Siff, this is “strength without co-ordination” and it requires a high degree of practice and understanding of technique so as to rely almost on the type 1 fibers which have a low resistance to fatigue.
+According to the late sports scientist Mel Siff, this is “strength without coordination,” it requires a high degree of practice and understanding of technique to rely almost on the type 1 fiber, which has a low haptic resistance.

-In order to train for coordinated strength, the maximum number of reps should be used with 50% or less of 1RM and this is much more applicable in sports requiring a high degree of coordination such as baseball, basketball, etc.
+To train for coordinated strength, the maximum number of reps should be used with 50% or less of 1RM, which is much more applicable in sports requiring a high degree of coordination, such as baseball, basketball, etc.

 Muscular strength and endurance: